looking-fox/ecrm/README.md

 ## Next Up
-I will be refining features in the Dashboard, like adding color organization, adding a date-pciker, and allowing the user to edit session types.
+I will be refining features in the Dashboard, like adding color organization, adding a date-picker, and allowing the user to edit session types.

 I'll be adding Stripe elements to set up a subscription service in the settings panel.